 Here’s a reality check for you: most of the Jamba Juice classic smoothies contain over 100 grams of sugar.
 THAT IS 23 TEASPOONS OF SUGAR.
 You’re meant to have just 25 grams (8 teaspoons) of added sugar, meaning in addition to what is naturally occurring in your food, per day.

-Fruit is very healthy and contains antioxidants, fiber, and vitamins, but it’s still possible to overdo the sugar here in a smoothie.
+Fruit is very healthy and contains antioxidants, fiber, and vitamins, but a common mistake is overdoing the sugar in a smoothie.
 And we tend to cram the blender full of 3 or more servings of fruit per smoothie.
-This is not a way to start your day–you’re programming your body to release a surge of insulin (the fat storage hormone) and setting yourself up for blood sugar fluctuations, cravings, and increased hunger for the rest of the day.
+This is not a way to start your day: You’re programming your body to release a surge of insulin (the fat storage hormone) and setting yourself up for blood sugar fluctuations, cravings, and increased hunger for the rest of the day.

 How to Build a Better Smoothie

-Limit fruit intake to 2-3 pieces max per day (1/2 cup or 1 piece is a serving), and if you have a smoothie, be mindful of how many servings of fruit you’re adding.
-You can make your smoothie fruitless by using 1/2 avocado to make it creamy.
+Firstly, be mindful of how many servings of fruit you’re adding.
+You can use 1/2 avocado to make it creamy as a banana alternative.
 Avocados are a great source of fiber and glutathione, a necessary antioxidant for liver cleansing.
 I typically do 1/2 banana or avocado for creaminess and 1/2 cup frozen berries.

 HOT TIP: for the perfect creamy smoothie, you need about a 1:1 ratio fresh to frozen fruit.
-I use fresh banana or avocado, or in the summer, I’ll use fresh seasonal berries.
+I use fresh banana or avocado along with frozen fruit.
+In the summer, I’ll use fresh seasonal berries.
 Frozen mangoes also make a very creamy smoothie.

 Secondly, DON’T ADD FRUIT JUICE TO YOUR SMOOTHIE.
-Fruit juice is just fiberless liquid sugar.
+Fruit juice contains nutrients but is mainly fiberless liquid sugar.
 Use coconut milk or almond milk as the base.

 Third, PACK YOUR SMOOTHIE WITH SUPERFOODS.
 Add a superfood blend that contains spirulina and chlorella.
-I like Amazing Grass and PaleoGreens.
-Sometimes I also add a high quality unsweetened cocoa powder for an extra feel-good antioxidant boost.
+I like and use this super reds & greens formula.
 You could also add bee pollen for immune boosting, raw local honey if you desire a bit of sweet, various spices (cinnamon is good for blood sugar balance), grated ginger root to enhance circulation and improve digestion, or powdered vitamin C or probiotics.
 I am also a big fan of moringa in my smoothies (read my post about it here).

-The final item to remember is to USE A PROTEIN IN YOUR SMOOTHIE, especially if you’re using it for breakfast.
+The final item to remember is to USE A PROTEIN IN YOUR SMOOTHIE.
 A protein-less smoothie will not sustain you.
-For a light meal or snack, coconut butter or nut milk may be enough, but I like smoothies for breakfast, and that a’int gonna cut it.

 What To Avoid in Your Smoothies

-Avoid soy protein at all costs.
-It is highly processed and usually includes soy protein isolates that can cause problems with hormones and thyroid.
-Click here for my thoughts on protein powders.
-The less processed the better.
-If you can handle dairy, I like the Designs for Health whey protein because it is cold processed (the heat in processing/pasteurization destroys the delicate proteins) and is made from raw whey.
+I don’t recommend soy protein isolate proteins.
+If you can handle dairy, I like the Designs for Health whey protein because it is cold processed (the heat in processing/pasteurization destroys the delicate proteins) and is made from high quality whey.
 But the bone broth protein that’s rich in nutrients is an excellent dairy free alternative.

 Also avoid egg white proteins.
-They’re not a whole food (just eat the whole egg) and are highly processed.
+They’re not a whole food because they exclude the yolks and are highly processed.
 And remember to avoid fruit juice.

 Here’s my basic smoothie recipe

-• 1 scoop Protein Powder as appropriate for you and/or 1-2 tbsp collagen.
+- 1 scoop Protein Powder as appropriate for you and/or 1-2 tbsp collagen.
 If you tolerate dairy, try a raw unprocessed whey protein like WheyMeal.
-For dairy free, try or VegeMeal or PaleoMeal.
+For dairy free, try or VegeMeal pea protein blend or PaleoMeal bone broth based.

-• 1 Tbsp. tahini, almond butter, walnut butter, coconut butter, coconut oil, or handful raw nuts
+- 1 Tbsp. tahini, almond butter, walnut butter or handful raw nuts

-• 1 Tbsp. flax or chia or combo
+- 1 Tbsp. flax or chia or combo or this fiber blend.
+Excellent prebiotic to feed your beneficial probiotic bacteria.

-• 1 scoop supergreens, like PaleoGreens or moringa
+- 1 scoop supergreens and reds or moringa

 optional add-ins: